Runlane

 Conformance Role

 @runlane/local-adapters is the reusable local primitive.
-Its storage adapter runs storage conformance, and its transport adapter runs transport conformance. @runlane/lane-local composes those adapters and runs lane composition conformance.
+Its storage adapter runs storage conformance, and its transport adapter runs transport conformance. @runlane/lane-local composes local storage with storage polling and runs lane composition conformance.

 Core runtime behavior is tested in @runlane/core against these same local adapters. @runlane/lane-local also has integration tests that pair createLocalLane() with createRunlane() to prove the full local development experience.